The Goodbye Girl: Musical and remake

 There were three failed attempts to turn The Goodbye Girl into a half-hour, television sitcom, according to Lee Goldberg's book Unsold Television Pilots.
 The first pilot, aired on NBC in May 1982 and titled Goodbye Doesn't Mean Forever, starred Karen Valentine and Michael Lembeck, and was directed by James Burrows from a script by Allan Katz.
 The second, unaired pilot was produced a year later starring JoBeth Williams and was directed by Charlotte Brown from a script by Brown and Pat Nardo.
 The third pilot, which never aired, again starred Valentine and was directed by Jay Sandrich.

 The Goodbye Girl was developed into a 1993 Broadway musical of the same name starring Martin Short and Bernadette Peters.

 A 2004 remake with Jeff Daniels and Patricia Heaton keeps the screenplay from the original version.

 Home media

 The VHS format has been released several times over the years.
 MGM/UA Home Video released the 1993 and 1996 versions, while Warner Home Video released the 2000 version in addition to releasing the DVD version.
 A manufacture-on-demand Blu-ray format was released through Warner Archive Collection on November 8, 2016.

-In popular culture

-Footage from the film appears in the episode "Kin" on The Last of Us (TV series).
+The film is available also via streaming through various services.